 Possessives with gerunds

-→ Gerunds, as nouns, are modified with adjectives—so traditionally, nouns and pronouns right before a gerund needed to be possessive modifiers.
+Gerunds, which act as nouns, are modified with adjectives—so traditionally, nouns and pronouns right before a gerund needed to be possessive modifiers.
 "Playing" and "making" are the gerunds in this example.

 I really enjoyed Sally's playing.